blattmann/parkingapp/README.md

 > Warning: Make sure you're using the latest version of Node.js and NPM

-> Info: You need to have the JavaScript console running to see the "shopping cart" in action as the items will only be displayed via console.log
+> Info: The "shopping cart" is only active at the "parking" view.
+The items are not stored!
+The cart will be cleared after each page reload / view change!

 ## Quick start